Sbozzolo/kuibit/paper.md

 Gabriele Bozzola is supported by by the Frontera Fellowship by the Texas Advanced Computing Center (TACC).
 Frontera [@frontera] is founded by NSF grant OAC-1818253.
+This work was in part supported by NSF Grant PHY-1912619 to the University of Arizona and made use of computational resources provided by the Extreme Science and Engineering Discovery Environment (XSEDE) under grant number TG-PHY190020.
+XSEDE is supported by the NSF grant No. ACI-1548562.
 Gabriele Bozzola wishes to thank Wolfgang Kastaun for publicly releasing his `PostCactus` package [@pycactus] without which, `kuibit` would not exist.

 # References